Justin-Insight/mymindteam.com/content/test/_index.md

     - heading: 'Step 4: post-assessment feedback'
       time: 1 hour
       body: >-
-        Meet remotely with your Mind Team clinician to review your test results and get recommendations for which steps to take next and how to begin treatment.
+        Meet for a final review of your test results and get recommendations for which steps to take next.
       icon: /4-blue-block.svg
   button:
     enabled: true